 If you're planning a trip to Prague, the first decision you need to make is when to go.
 The answer depends on your budget, your tolerance for crowds or cold weather, and your desire to experience seasonal activities and events.
 Consider the pros and cons of traveling during each of the four seasons to decide which season best suits your priorities.
 The most expensive time to travel to Prague is June through August, with November, January, and February offering the best deals.

 Traveling to Prague in the summer is a good choice for you if you prefer warm weather on a vacation.
-Between June and August, Prague experiences the warmest weather of the year, with afternoon average highs in the 70s F and lows in the 50s F. This means you can pack light and have longer days for sightseeing or just meandering around the city.
+Between June and August, Prague experiences the warmest weather of the year, with afternoon average highs above 70 degrees Fahrenheit and lows down to 50.
+This means you can pack light and have longer days for sightseeing or just meandering around the city.
 You will likely spend most of your time outdoors, exploring Prague's neighborhoods or dining alfresco on terraces set up during summertime on historic squares.

 Spring and Fall

-Plan your trip to Prague in late spring or early fall If you want to realize some savings through airfare and hotel bookings or if you want relatively mild weather but don't like crowds.
-Average daily highs in May and September are in the mid-60s F, with lows in the 40s F. It rains quite a bit in May, with the average for the month 2.72 inches.
+Plan your trip to Prague in late spring or early fall if you want to realize some savings through airfare and hotel bookings or if you want relatively mild weather but don't like crowds.
+Average daily highs in May and September are above 60 degrees Fahrenheit, with lows in the 40s.
+It rains quite a bit in May, with the average for the month 2.72 inches.

 If your schedule is flexible, play with booking dates to see when you can get the best deal on room rates and airfare.
 During this season, you will have good luck at getting a hotel situated close to the sights you are most interested in seeing.
 Pull up a map of the city when you book: Old Town Prague is sprawling, but it's walkable if you have plenty of time and energy.
 Furthermore, each part of the city has its own personality, meaning that where you stay will have an effect on your overall experience.